Garrett-Productions/sockets_w_ciso/clientSideSockets.readme.md

 Now we need a component to display our chat messages and a form for our user to enter our chat messages
 - ChatCard and chatForm

+We created our chatCard component which deconstructs a var called messages.
+ChatCard is imported within our return statement in Chat.jsx, where it gets {messages, setMessages} passed in as props.